patrickzib/SFA/README.md

 There is always a trade-off between accuracy and prediction times.
 However, WEASEL is consistently among the best and fastest predicting methods, and competitors are (a) either at the same level of quality (COTE) but much slower or (b) faster but much worse in accuracy (LS, DTW CV, TSBF, or BOSS VS).

-# How to include this project
+# How to include this project as a library

 Step 1.
 Add the JitPack repository to your gradle build file: